zaandahl/mewc-detect/README.md

 ## Usage

 After installing Docker you can run the container using a command similar to the following.
-Substitute `"$IN_DIR"` for your image directory and create the file `megadetector.env` with any options you wish to customise.
+Substitute `"$IN_DIR"` for your image directory and create a text file `"$ENV_FILE"` with any config options you wish to override.

 ```
-docker pull zaandahl/megadetector:v4.1
+docker pull zaandahl/megadetector:v5.0
-docker run --env CUDA_VISIBLE_DEVICES=0 --env-file megadetector.env \
+docker run --env CUDA_VISIBLE_DEVICES=0 --env-file "$ENV_FILE" \
     --gpus all --interactive --tty --rm \
     --volume "$IN_DIR":/images \
     zaandahl/megadetector